vkola-lab/jad2024/README.md

     <img src="graphical_lasso_schematic-1.png" alt="Screenshot">
 </div>

+<br></br>

-In this repository, you will find all the code nessescary to:
+In this repository, you will find all the code necessary to:
 1. Clean and harmonize regional tau PET SUVr values and Centiloid values for ADNI and A4 cohorts.
 2. Run graphical machine learning model to learn the strongest conditional dependencies between tau accumulation in different brain regions and prune weaker associations,
 3. Analyze graph level metrics to determine differences in efficiency and organization of tau deposition at varying amyloid burdens.